Comal County Public Health ImmTrac

 To register, you may also:

-1. Where can I get a copy of my child's shot record?
+1. Where can I get a copy of shot record?

 If you have consented for your child's immunization records to be sent to ImmTrac, the Texas Immunization Registry, call 800.252.9152 or your local health department to get a copy of your child's record.
 If you did not give consent, you will have to contact either your private physician or the local city/county health clinic where your child received the immunizations.
 Immunization records are NOT available to view online by parents/legal guardian.

-3. Where can I take my child to get vaccinations (either at a lower cost or free)?
+2. Where can I get vaccinations (either at a lower cost or free)?

 You can check with your city and/or county health department for information on where you can take your child to get immunizations, or you can call 2-1-1 Texas.
 2-1-1 Texas is a three digit toll free number that provides information on health and social services for your area.
 You may also call us toll free at: 1.800.252.9152 or e-mail.
 Please, provide your zip code, as well as the city, in your email and we'll give you the closest clinics in your area.

-4. When should my child get their immunizations and what immunizations do they need to have?
+3. When should someone get their immunizations and what immunizations do they need to have?

 Every year the Recommended Immunization Schedule is distributed.
 You can view the chart for the Recommended Childhood Immunization Schedule.
 You can also read important information by visiting the Vaccination Information Statements chart and clicking on the type of vaccine (English and Spanish).